Applies to:

 The data steward for the HR database (Amanda) has the ‘assign privileges’ role in the HR database and, therefore, she can assign the EXECUTE privilege on MANAGER_SALARIES to any role she wishes, including the ‘sales_employee’ role.
 But the MANAGER_SALARIES view allows seeing salaries data, so now the users with ‘sales_employee’ role have indirect visibility over the data in the EMPLOYEE view.
 They cannot see the salaries by executing the EMPLOYEE view directly, but they can get whatever data from EMPLOYEE that is exposed through the MANAGER_SALARIES view.

 This may not be the desired outcome.
 Ron may want to limit who can see the data coming from the ‘core_db’ views, even for indirect access through views in higher layers.
-Fortunately, Ron can use fine-grained privileges for this.
-Let’s see an example of this.

 Key Takeaway: Giving execute access over a view to a user with privilege to create views and assign privileges, is also indirectly transferring the ability to grant privileges to third users over that data.
-Fine-grained privileges allow us to set limits on this privilege, ensuring that certain security rules are always applied. |
+In order to keep these indirect accesses to your views under control you can choose one or both of the following strategies: 1) Limit the indirect access to a list of trusted roles and 2) Define fine-grained privileges for the roles with indirect access. |

-To avoid this, Ron can either make sure that he sets suitable restrictions for all the roles that can be used at higher layers, or he can also adopt a more conservative best practice: he can make use of the Global security policies (only available with Denodo Enterprise Plus) to deny indirect visibility of the EMPLOYEE view to any role not included in a explicit list of exceptions.
-Let’s see an example of how to do this.
+To avoid the previous situation, Ron can either make sure that he sets suitable restrictions for all the roles that can be used at higher layers, or he can also adopt a more conservative best practice: deny indirect visibility of the EMPLOYEE view to any role not included in an explicit list of exceptions.

 Now, even if Amanda grants execution privileges on MANAGER_SALARIES to the ‘sales_employee’ and ‘marketing_employee’ roles, the execution of these queries will fail because they are not allowed by the policy defined above for the EMPLOYEE view.

 This best practice has the advantage of not requiring a thorough preventive analysis of the necessary limitations for each possible role.
 Instead, if some user or group of users need wider access, the data steward can study each case as it is requested and create the adequate policies for it.
+This is especially useful when the roles used at higher layers can change and/or are not known by the stewards of the lower layers.

 This is probably not the desired outcome in this scenario.
-As in Example 3 in the previous section, the root of the problem is that the steward of the ‘core_db’ virtual database has not specified restrictions covering all the roles for the views.
+As in Example 4 in the previous section, the root of the problem is that the steward of the ‘core_db’ virtual database has not specified restrictions covering all the roles for the views.
 In this case, no restriction has been defined neither for the ‘employee’ role in the DEPARTMENT view nor for the ‘manager_europe’ role in the EMPLOYEE view.

 But in this case, the problem cannot be solved by simply adding new row restrictions to EMPLOYEE and DEPARTMENT, because the desired policies require information that is not available in the views: for instance, we cannot specify a policy in the EMPLOYEE view stating that the ‘manager_europe’ role can only see data of employees from departments located in Europe, because there is not a ‘location’ column in the EMPLOYEE view.